What is Sickling?

 What Causes Sickling?

 Each red blood cell is densely packed with hemoglobin proteins.
-Healthy red blood cells are packed with a form of called (HbA).
+Healthy red blood cells are packed with a form of hemoglobin called normal adult hemoglobin (HbA).
 HbA looks and functions properly all the time.

 The amount of HbS molecules you have compared with other forms of hemoglobin in the cell—and their subsequent polymerization—are the ultimate cause of sickling in red blood cells as well as the associated symptoms and complications of sickle cell.